A travel writer living in Japan, Steve spends his downtime delving into the world of Japanese entertainment.

 6. Cowboy Bebop (1998) (26 Episodes + Movie)

 Effortlessly merging everything that represents blues with a space opera setting, Bebop breathes new life into both outdated genres.
 A typical entry to any "best anime" list that is deep, honest, funny, and without pretentiousness.
 There’s not much to say about Bebop that hasn’t already been said.
 The series holds a place in the anime community that can never be argued against.
 An untouchable classic.

 With a certain indie feeling to it, Detroit Metal City is the most un-anime anime on this list.
 An unapologetic and hilarious exposure into the campiness of heavy metal, DMC is one of the only Japanese comedies I actually find funny.
 Japanese comedy has never clicked with me, usually being too immature or lame, but DMC was clearly written by someone with a great sense of humor.

 2018’s Devilman: Crybaby is the first time since Bebop (or its sister series Champloo) that anime has been cool.
-Crybaby oozes stylish edge, with director Masaaki Yuasa reviving the dorky 70s battle manga for the millennial generation.
-On the surface Devilman appears convoluted, revolting, and juvenile.
+Crybaby oozes stylish edge, with director Masaaki Yuasa reviving the dorky '70s battle manga for the millennial generation.
+On the surface, Devilman appears convoluted, revolting, and juvenile.
 It is.
-But under the initial facade of gore, guns, rap, and nudity is a carefully crafted narrative told in way that seems to put style over substance but later reveals vast depth.
+But under the initial facade of gore, guns, rap, and nudity is a carefully crafted narrative told in a way that seems to put style over substance but later reveals vast depth.